Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/09_OTA.rst

 .. figure:: ../_static/09_OTA/image1.png
    :align: center

-   Figure OTA Process Flow for NOR Flash
+   OTA Process Flow for NOR Flash

 The first 8 bytes of firmware image would be a label.
 During the step of "Write received data to update firmware address", the 8 bytes label need